Karen Levin, Ph.D Speech Therapist, Johannesburg

 Diagnosis makes clients behave according to the diagnosis

 When one labels a person, that person is expected to behave according to that label.
-We lower hopes; expect less; and we condition the client's behaviour such that it fits the label.
+We lower hopes; expect less; and we condition the patient's behaviour such that it fits the label.
 Dangerous and unfair indeed!

 Is a diagnosis important?

 Yes and no. I need a diagnosis so as to be able to be paid by medical aids who insist that we use a code based on a diagnosis (the ICD codes).
-I need a diagnosis often to help to get my clients placed in a school.
+I need a diagnosis often to help to get my patients placed in a school.
 In some countries, it is essential to have a diagnosis so that one qualifies for services.
 I need a diagnosis to be able to read research and understand the impairments.
 But I am not ruled by diagnoses.
 In fact, in my day to day clinical work, I am pretty sure that I can say that the diagnosis is not at all relevant.
 I work with what I see.
-I determine what my client can and cannot do, and how this affects his or her ability to live in the world.
+I determine what my patient can and cannot do, and how this affects his or her ability to live in the world.

 This is what I do, no matter what the diagnosis: